blaizard/bzd/tools/bazel_build/modules/bzd_rules_bdl/python/bdl/docs/overview.md

 The following use cases are covered by this language:

-- Provide a language to discribe distributed systems, regardless of the hardware.
+- Provide a language to describe distributed systems, regardless of the hardware.
-- Reduce boiler plate code for interfaces while keep options to the user wihtout compromising on performance.
+- Reduce boiler plate code for interfaces while keep options to the user without compromising on performance.
-- Enfore input/output constraints (contracts).
+- Enforce input/output constraints (contracts).